 How to Siphon Gas out of a Car by Using Air Pressure?

-For this, you’ll need two lengths of clear plastic tubing of 1-inch diameter.
-One of the tubes should be longer than the other to reach deep inside the tank.
-The other end can be connected to the gas canister where you’ll store the fuel.
+For this, you’ll need two lengths of clear plastic tubing or a hose of 1-inch diameter.
+One of the hoses should be longer than the other to reach deep inside the tank.
+The other end of the hose can be connected to the gas canister where you’ll store the fuel.
 The other tube should reach a small distance within the tank.

 Step1– Start by placing the tubes inside the tank.
 Make sure the longer tube is submerged inside the tank.
 Place the empty container directly below the gas tank.

 Step 2– Create a tight seal around the tank opening and the tubes with the rag.
 This will help in increasing the pressure more easily.
 You can use a piece of damp cloth to make the sealing more effective.

 Step 3– Now you need to blow air through the shorter tube to build up the pressure inside the tank.
 Make sure that you don’t breathe in through your mouth and inhale the poisonous gasoline fumes.